cutiekei/WeatherHandler/README.md

 **Can modify:**

-*   Can modify ambience, brightness, atmosphere density, and time of day.
+*   Ambience, brightness, atmosphere density, and time of day.
 *   SFX and VFX.

 **Setup:**

-1. Use SoundService for sfx.
-2. Make a folder "WeatherParticles" in Workspace for vfx.
+1. Place in ServerScriptService.
+2. Edit table to liking.
+3. Place SFX in SoundService.
+4. Place VFX in Workspace folder named "WeatherParticles".